mlilback/rc2SwiftClient/README.md

 * [Swinject](https://github.com/Swinject/Swinject) for dependency injection into objects loaded from a storyboard (since container seques don't call prepareForSeque)

 * [Mockingjay](https://github.com/kylef/Mockingjay) for networking unit tests.

+# Help support

+In the help directory, indexDocs.pl is a perl script to generate a json file with the help information necessary to make an index to search.
+These files are checked into git.
+The createHelpIndex target parses these files and creates an sqllite db that is embedded in the application for searching help.

+The perl script requires `Cpanel::JSON::XS` and `Statistics::R`.